Assessing the Threat of a Collision Using the Advanced CAT Tool

 • 6 sigma ≥ 99.99999%

-You can see that you do not gain much beyond four (4) sigma.
+You can see that you do not gain much beyond 4 sigma.
 This is operator defined based operational requirements.
 Keep the default value.

-• Dilution distance should be compared to the predicted miss distance.
+• Dilution: the dilution distance should be compared to the predicted miss distance.
 If miss distance is less than dilution distance, then you are in the dilution region.
-This is an indicator that you should try to get better data, perhaps an update and/or prioritized tracking.
+This is an indicator that you should try to get better data, perhaps an update and / or prioritized tracking.

-• The maximum probability computation scales and reorients the original covariance at time-of-closest-approach (TCA) to produce a maximum.
-This is a “worst case” number if you do not have confidence in your covariance or if covariance is not provided (such as with TLEs).
+• Maximum Prob: the maximum probability computation scales and reorients the original covariance at time-of-closest-approach (TCA) to produce a maximum.
+This is a "worst case" number if you do not have confidence in your covariance or if covariance is not provided (such as with TLEs).

-• The linear probability is the estimated actual probability assuming linear relative motion at TCA.
-It can be used to compare/contrast with the nonlinear results, which you'll see later.
+• Linear Prob: the linear probability is the estimated actual probability assuming linear relative motion at TCA.
+It can be used to compare / contrast with the nonlinear results, which you'll see later.

-• TCA Rel Vel is the velocity of Secondary relative to Primary.
+• TCA Rel Vel: this is the velocity of Secondary relative to Primary.

 Computing collision probability using cylinders

-For the purposes of this tutorial, we'll say that a probability of ≥e -4 meets some form of reporting criteria.
-Based on the reporting criteria, a value ≥than 0.0001 requires action.
+You determined your conjunction is nonlinear.
+Now, use the cylinders method to compute a proper probability of collision.
+For the purposes of this tutorial, a probability of ≥ 1e-4 meets some form of reporting criteria.
+Based on the reporting criteria, a probability of collision greater than or equal to 0.0001 requires action.

 Computing collision probability using bundles

 Using cylinders, the probability of collision exceeded the criteria for reporting a possibility of collision.
-For the purposes of this tutorial, a probability of ≥e -4 meets some form of reporting criteria.
-Based on the reporting criteria, a value ≥than 0.0001 requires action.
+Now compute the conjunction probability using the bundles method.

-• Resolution: You can specify how many parallelepipeds are needed to adequately represent the combined object space.
-The Resolution field defines this granularity for the two-dimensional probability computation by determining grid size.
+2. You must specify how many parallelepipeds are needed to adequately represent the combined object space; the Resolution field defines this granularity for the two-dimensional probability computation by determining grid size.

-The probability of collision is higher, which was expected.
-However, the value using cylinders was well with range of taking some form of action.
-You could have used those numbers.
-You might consider using bundles if the cylinder value was very close to the threshold of 0.0001.
+5. The probability of collision is higher than when using cylinders, which is expected.
+However, the value using the cylinders method is well with range of taking some form of action.
+You could have used those numbers alone.

 Summary

 You began by loading a prebuilt ephemeris file for the primary satellite and manually loading properties for the secondary satellite.
-You could load your values into a Satellite () object's properties from outside of STK using a script or STK Integration and an application such as Excel, Python, MATLAB, etc. To test for a nonlinear conjunction, you could bypass setting up ellipsoids, but there is a benefit from seeing the difference of creating a threat volume and using covariance data.
-Your choice of collision calculation is based on your operational needs.
-Using the Nonlinear Probability Tool is time consuming but it could be required due to, again, operational requirements.
-Using covariance data, the satellites had a high probability of collision.
+You could load your values into a Satellite object's properties from outside of the STK application using a script or the STK software's Integration capability and an application such as Excel, Python, MATLAB, etc. To test for a nonlinear conjunction, you could bypass setting up ellipsoids, but there is a benefit from seeing the difference analytically between creating a threat volume and using covariance data.
+Using the covariance data, you used the Advance CAT Tool to determine the satellites had a high probability of collision.
+You used the Nonlinear Probability tool to determine that your conjunction was nonlinear and that further calculations were required to determine the probability of collision.
+Your choice of calculation method is based on your operational requirements; using the Nonlinear Probability Tool can be time consuming, but it could be required due to these operational requirements.

 On your own